ecmwf/earthkit-hydro/README.md

 - source: An earthkit-data compatable source.
 See [list](https://earthkit-data.readthedocs.io/en/latest/guide/sources.html).

 ### Computing Metrics Over River Networks
-_Currently supported metrics are "sum", "mean", "max", "min" and "product".
-If weights is provided, it is used to weight the field in the calculation._

 There are four high-level ways to compute metrics depending on the use-case.

 #### Metrics Over Upstream Nodes